jkeefe/newmark-design-development/THE_NOTES.md

 The key piece we're going to want is the "dogname" value, right?
 We need to know the name of the dog to look up.
 That's represented by this value in the payload: `queryResult.parameters.dogname`

-So this is the code we'll add to our Glitch app -- remember to paste this on a blank line above the "// listen for requests :)" line!
+So this is the code we'll add to the `server.js` file in our Glitch app.
+Remember to paste this on a blank line above the "// listen for requests :)" line!

 ```
 app.post('/voice/name', function(request, response){